liambest1/assignment_3_work/README.md

-# COSC2452 - Assessment 2 - Team Project
+# COSC2452 - Assessment 3 - Our IT Project

-This repository contains HTML pages of me for COSC2452 Assessment 2.
+This repository contains HTML pages of me for COSC2452 Assessment 3.
 It is styled by one CSS file, styles.css

 ## Description

+Our Team name is Team Exodus.

-The pages contains of our group's Profile, Ideal Job, Industry Data, IT Work, IT Technologies, Project Idea, Group Reflection, Tools and References.
+The pages contains of our group's:
+- Team Profile - found in index page.
+Clicking on each team member's pictures will contain Personal Information
+- Group Processes - contains how well we worked together
+- Career Plans
+- Tools
+- Project Description
+- Skills and Jobs
+- Group Reflection
+- References

 ## Getting Started